Military Honors Are Available For All Veterans

 One member of the detail shall be a representative of the parent armed service of the deceased veteran.
 The honor guard detail will, at a minimum, perform a ceremony that includes the folding and presenting of the flag of the United States to the next of kin and the playing of Taps which will be played by a lone bugler, if available, or by audio recording.

-We do have an appropriate area for this ceremony in most of our departure locations.
+We have an appropriate area for this ceremony in most of our departure locations.

 Check with our booking person to ensure an appropriate area is available if you would like military honors performed.